magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/commands/mftf.md

 Option|Description
 ---|---
-`--hard` | The flag forces resetting the configuration files.
+`--hard` | Forces a reset of the configuration files.

 #### Example